rahulsom/ihe-iti/README.md

 Changelog
 ---------
+* 0.7 - Fixed XDS broken by RAD
-* 0.6 - Added support for RAD
+* 0.6 - (DO NOT USE) Added support for RAD
 * 0.5 - Added utility methods, async services, RFD-FM, SVS
 * 0.4 - (DO NOT USE) Tried avoiding the `.getValue()` calls
 * 0.3 - Added fluent API